Honda Integra: North American market

 In North America, the Integra was sold under the Acura nameplate.
 Acura offered three trim levels (RS, LS and GS) for 1990 and 1991 model years and added a fourth trim level (GS-R) beginning in May 1992.
 Model choices consisted of a 3-door liftback and a new 4-door sedan.
 All trim levels were available with a 5-speed manual or 4-speed automatic transmission except for the GS-R which was only offered in a 5-speed manual with shorter gearing than other trim levels.

-The second generation Integra coupe is 4.2 in longer overall and 1.8 in wider than the previous generation.
-A new 1.8-liter DOHC 4-cylinder engine producing 130 HP was standard.
-ABS was standard on the GS model and motorized front shoulder belts were standard on all US-market models, while the Canadian market models had the manual front shoulder belts.
+The second-generation Integra coupe is 4.2 in longer overall and 1.8 in wider than the previous generation.
+A new 1.8-liter DOHC 4-cylinder engine producing 130 HP was standard equipment.
+Anti-lock brakes was standard on the GS model and motorized front shoulder belts were standard on all US-market models, while the Canadian-market models had the manual front shoulder belts.